-SummaCare, Inc.'s (the Company or SC) statutory financial statements are presented on the basis of accounting practices prescribed or permitted by the Ohio Department of Insurance (ODI) and in accordance with the Accounting Practices and Procedures Manual.
+The financial statements of SummaCare, Inc. (the Company or SC) are presented on the basis of accounting practices prescribed or permitted by the Ohio Department of Insurance (ODI).

-The ODI recognizes only statutory accounting practices prescribed or permitted by the State of Ohio (the State) for determining its solvency under Ohio Insurance Law.
-NAIC SAP has been adopted as a component of the prescribed or permitted practices by the State with some modifications.
-These modifications include a five-year life on Electronic Data Processing (EDP) equipment and a 90-day limitation on collection of affiliate balances.
+The ODI recognizes only statutory accounting practices prescribed or permitted by the State of Ohio (the State) for determining and reporting the financial condition and results of operations of an insurance company, for determining its solvency under Ohio Insurance Law.
+The National Association of Insurance Commissioners' (NAIC) Accounting Practices and Procedures Manual (NAIC SAP) has been adopted as a component of the prescribed or permitted practices by the State.
+The State has adopted certain prescribed accounting practices that differ from those found in NAIC SAP.
+Specifically, 1) five-year life on Electronic Data Processing (EDP) equipment and, 2) a 90-day limitation on collection of affiliate balances.
+The Commissioner of Insurance has the right to permit other specific practices that deviate from the prescribed practices.
 Accordingly, the admitted assets, liabilities, capital and surplus of the Company as of December 31, 2016 and December 31, 2015 and the results of its operations and its cash flow for the years then ended have been determined in accordance with accounting principles prescribed or permitted by the ODI.
 Management believes the monetary effect on net income and statutory surplus between NAIC SAP and accounting principles prescribed or permitted by the ODI is not material.